-• Big regional players like MercadoLibre in Latin America who have become powerful super platforms with many affordances (see Table 5) and an ability to tackle local infrastructural deficits, are somewhat rare.
-The rhetoric of entrepreneurship and e-commerce as a means to achieving digital transformation obscures the fact Countries like India have adopted a mixed approach, creating digital platforms that function as public goods E-commerce platforms in Africa operate in a context of domestic de-industrialization that platformization by and large is characterized by the first mover advantage, and subsequent market consolidation through data capture on a global scale.
+Big regional players like MercadoLibre in Latin America who have become powerful super platforms with many affordances (see Table 5) and an ability to tackle local infrastructural deficits, are somewhat rare.
+The rhetoric of entrepreneurship and e-commerce as a means to achieving digital transformation obscures the fact Countries like India

+have adopted a

+mixed approach,

+creating digital

+platforms that

+function as public

+goods

+that platformization by and large is characterized by the first mover advantage, and subsequent market consolidation through data capture on a global scale.